marevikanell/PuntaCanaSimulation/README.md

 # Repository Content Description

 To be able to execute this project, read the following descriptions on the content of the repository.
 Download the following files and the libraries required by the installation section.

-blabla
+- "punta_cana_festival.py" : python file to run the simulation
+- "attendees_seed_0.csv": sql table of attendees used to perfom the analysis for the report
+- "orders_seed_0_csv": sql table of orders used to perfom the analysis for the report
+- "Punta_Cana_Festival_Simulation_Report.pdf": Academic report for the description of the project

 # Installation